Biggest losers in the world wait for the PS3

 I was psyched for a handful of recent DS releases but then the reviews came.
 Yes, reviews aren’t gospel, but they aren’t as worthless as fanboys would like you to believe (for an interesting case study on the power of denial, visit the Sega forums).
 These once promising DS games now look significantly less promising.

 The first of the bunch is Children of Mana.
 I don’t know why I expected anything from this game after Legend of Mana sucked so hard.
 Perhaps it’s the small hope I still carry that one day there will be another game in the series as good as Secret of Mana.
-Most reviewers describe the game as a “slow,” or “boring,” dungeon crawl with barely any plot. → Do the math.
+Most reviewers describe the game as a “slow,” or “boring,” dungeon crawl with barely any plot.
+It’s possible the action RPGs of my youth that I hold so dearly had the same shortcomings, but I am no longer 12.
+I expect more.

 Series Retrospective: Tekken